 Wellcome isn't just a supporter of great ideas, it's a great place to work.

-We offer excellent benefits and help our employees to develop in an open, respectful culture where differences are valued.
 We've recently made diversity and inclusion one of our priority areas, and that includes enhancing our recruitment process to make Wellcome more inclusive.
+We are a Stonewall Diversity Champion, and a member of the Business Disability Forum and Working Families.

 Working at Wellcome